AriannaChau/pingpong/README.md

 * It can replace numbers divisible by 3 with "ping"
   * Input: 6
   * Output [1, 2, ping, 4, 5, ping]

+* It can replace numbers divisible by 5 with "pong"
+  * Input: 10
+  * Output: [1, 2, ping, 4, pong, ping, 7, 8, ping, pong]

+* It can replace numbers divisible by 15 with "ping-pong"
+  * Input: 15
+  * Output: [1, 2, ping, 4, pong, ping, 7, 8, ping, pong, 11, ping, 13, 14, ping-pong]

 ## Support and contact details